mohammadmehdi1374/AoM-Divine-Edition/README.md

   - Juno
   - Minerva
 - Extended Pantheons
-  - Demeter (Greek) <-- Currently available through Khaos
+  - Demeter (Greek) <-- Temporarily replacing Khaos
-  - Aten (Egyptian) <-- Currently available through Chronos
+  - Aten (Egyptian) <-- Temporarily replacing Chronos
+  - Freyr (Norse) <-- Temporarily replacing Ananke
+  - Iapetus (Atlantean) <-- Temporarily replacing Nyx
+- Chinese 2.0
+  - Fu Xi <-- Available under Enlil
+  - Nu Wa <-- Available under Inanna
+  - Shennong <-- Available under Marduk

 As the mod is very large, hosting it on Steam Workshop is not practical.
 As such, users of this mod will need to keep it up-to-date by either pulling changes using git or re-downloading it after every patch.
 For patch notifications and general discussions, join our discord! https://discord.gg/ZuZKfWzV2Z